roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 ``SomeOtherClass.some_method_changing_the_instance`` to be
 observable.
 For example::

- from gtkmvc.model import Model, observable class SomeOtherClass (observable.Observable):
+ from gtkmvc.model import Model, Observable class SomeOtherClass (Observable):
     """This is a class that is thought to be integrated into the observer pattern.
 It is declared to be 'observable' and the methods which we are interested in monitoring are decorated